codeface-io/SwiftObserver/README.md

     * You can make your update types optional.
 SwiftObserver will never spit them back at you wrapped in additional optionals, not even in combined observations.
     * Also, you can easily unwrap optional updates via the mapping `unwrap`.

 * Minimal duplication. *SwiftObserver* practically never duplicates the updates that are being sent around, in particular not in [combined observations](#combined-observations) and [*mappings*](#mappings).
 This is in stark contrast to other reactive libraries yet without compomising functional aspects.
-The only cases that duplicate updates are `latestUpdate` on `Weak` and on `Messenger` (if you don't change `remembersLatestMessage`).
+The only cases that duplicate updates are `latestUpdate` on `Weak` and (if you don't change `remembersLatestMessage`) on `Messenger`.

+   > Note: Not having to duplicate data where multiple things must be observed is one of the reasons to use combined observations in the first place.
+However, some reactive libraries choose to not make full use of object-oriented programming, so far that the combined observables could be value types.
+This forces these libraries to duplicate data by buffering the updates sent from observables.
+   >
+   > SwiftObserver not only leverages object-orientation, it also combines the typical reactive "push model" in which observables push their updates to observers with a regular "pull model" in which observers can pull updates from observables.
+   >
+   > "Pulling" just reflects the natural way objects operate.
+Observers can act on observables without problem, since that is the actual technical direction of control and dependence.
+The problem that reactive techiques solve is propagating data **against** the direction of control.
+   >
+   > A "pull model" is also more in line with functional programming: Instead of buffering state, the observer calls and combines functions on observables.

 ## Simplicity